DevJake99/JacobG-ReactPortfolio/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 # React-Portfolio

 ## Description
-This Project is a react portolio that displays my showcases my projects and skills.
-Feel free to contact me using the form located on the 'Contact' page
+This Project is a react portolio that showcases my projects and skills used throughout the course of my Bootcamp.
+This portfolio uses a react front end, with different css technologies like Sassy CSS (SCSS) and animation.css to achieve state of the art animations and organization techniques within the CSS files.
+Feel free to contact me using the form located on the 'Contact' page and check out the projects via the attatched links to explore more of my work.

 ## Credits/Contributors
-With the help of free code camp and Pedro tech as their tutorials served as guidance and inspiration.
+With the help of free code camp, Pedro tech, and UCI FSF Bootcamp, I was able to learn a lot from their tutorials and courses which helped and inspired me to create the work that I am so proud of now.

 ## license
 MIT ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)